 I have much of their birth marriage and death data and that of their children, which can be followed using the Name Index.
 Richard, born 1577, my ninth great grandfather and known as Richard Hemingway “of Earlsheaton”, is the direct connector with the family of Hemingways of Southowram.

 Richard Hemingway of Earlsheaton and Southowram, born 1577 – Migration of the Hemingways from Southowram

-Richard and Abraham had inherited some property following thier father John’s death in 1587, when Richard, the youngest of nine children, was only ten years old.
+Brothers Richard and Abraham had inherited some property following their father John’s death in 1587, when Richard, the youngest of nine children, was only ten years old.
 The will of John Hemyngway, of the Walterclough, was proved on the 15th December 1587, and he described himself as “yeoman”.
 His will gives directions for the payment of his debts and funeral expenses before going on to state:

 “John Hemyngway of the Walterclough desires that his goods should be divided into three parts, of which his wife Anne is to have one part, one other third part he bequeathes to John, Arthure, and Anne, his children, to be divided equally amongst them.
 Grace, his daughter, is to have 6s.
 8d. provided her husband — John Wilkinson– should release to the executors “all manner of demands to my goods”.

-Also, the will proceeds, ” I will and devise to the said John Hemingway, Arthur, Michael, Abraham, Richard, Marie, and Anne, my children, all that messuage and tenement, houses, lands, etc. in Southowram, which I, the said testor, occupied in the life of Thomas Hemingway, my late father, deceased, and also, one close of land and pasture called ‘Jony Ridinge’ in Southowram, etc ., for the term of 21 years, at the yearly rent of 8s.
+Also, the will continues, ” I will and devise to the said John Hemingway, Arthur, Michael, Abraham, Richard, Marie, and Anne, my children, all that messuage and tenement, houses, lands, etc. in Southowram, which I, the said testor, occupied in the life of Thomas Hemingway, my late father, deceased, and also, one close of land and pasture called ‘Jony Ridinge’ in Southowram, etc ., for the term of 21 years, at the yearly rent of 8s.